Residential Fire Sprinklers .com

 Stay tuned.
 Make sure you have downloaded your free home fire protection report on the left side of the screen so I can notify you the moment we are ready to roll out the program.

-4. Scott Kimbrell said:
+Scott Kimbrell

 My name is Scott Kimbrell.
 I am a branch manager of Ranger Fire here in Oklahoma.
 I am thrilled to see that there is a website to enlighten the public of how important life safety is.
 What people need to understand is that for a few thousand dollars they can not only lower their insurance premium, but also sleep well at night knowing that their loved ones are protected form fire and smoke.